 To address the rise of identity thefts and the growing number of credit crimes, this bill promotes the research of tools to protect consumers from increasingly sophisticated attacks specifically in the credit reporting and consumer lending industry.
-On or before December 31, 2023, Cal-CSIC is required to submit to the Legislature a report on the feasibility and benefits of requiring credit reporting bureaus and lenders to implement new information security tactics that protect consumers from financial fraud.
+On or before December 31, 2025, Cal-CSIC is required to submit to the Legislature a report on the feasibility of, and benefits, risks, and costs of, requiring credit reporting bureaus and lenders to implement new information security tactics that protect consumers from financial fraud.

-Specifically, the report must include an assessment of the feasibility and benefits of utilizing the following tactics:
+Specifically, the report must include an assessment of the feasibility, benefits, risks, and costs of utilizing the following tactics: